-These subgenres (both in name and application) aren’t “official”.
+These subgenres (in name and application) aren’t “official.”
 You won’t find them on platforms like Steam or other gaming-focused websites.
-They’re the end result of many hours of debate and discussion among Hashtag staff and community members about how to better describe and categorize the different titles that fall under the umbrella term of “survival”.
+They result from many hours of debate and discussion among Hashtag staff and community members about how to describe & categorize the different titles under the umbrella term “survival.”

 Narrative Survival